 RRFC: How did this project come about?

 I manage Rahki, who’s a multi-Grammy award winner.
-Rahki is one of the mentors for the Recording Connection, so each month we generally bring on an apprentice for him, and we work really closely with Brian Kraft, the Chief Operations Officer, and the school.
+Rahki is one of the mentors for the Recording Connection, so each month we generally bring on an apprentice for him, and we work really closely with Brian Kraft, consultant, and the school.
 And Brian and I just got to know each other, we had a couple of really great meetings, and he just picked my brain on the music business and what I do on a day-to-day, and expressed that he wanted to build out this program, and I asked if I’d be interested in contributing.

 RRFC: It seems like people coming into the music business often don’t even know where to start and what the career possibilities are for them.
 Would you agree?